32nd International Conference of Europeanists

 Conference Location: University College, Dublin

-Are you interested in serving as a conference co-chair or member of the organizing committee?
+Are you interested in serving as a member of the program committee?
 Send us an email at events@ces-europe.org

 If your university is interested in hosting the International Conference of Europeanists, please submit a formal statement of interest to be presented to CES’ Director and Executive Committee.
 The statement should include any relevant information about why your university would be a good host–including how committed your university (and/or surrounding institutions who might also participate) is to the study of Europe and evidence to support the idea that the local academic community would welcome such a conference.
 If you have particular questions about your university’s suitability, please contact CES at events@ces-europe.org.